stashed/docs/docs/addons/nats/authentications/basic/index.md

 --set-string auth.basic.users[0].user="u2",auth.basic.users[0].password="222"
 ```

-This chart will create the necessary StatefulSet, Secret, Service etc. for the NATS cluster.
+This chart will create the necessary StatefulSet, Service, PVCs etc. for the NATS cluster.
 You can easily view all the resources created by chart using [ketall](https://github.com/corneliusweig/ketall) `kubectl` plugin as below,

 ```bash
 ❯ kubectl get-all -n demo -l app.kubernetes.io/instance=sample-nats